 Educational programs that promote multiple languages usually provide a supportive environment for children to develop.
 It is also necessary for parents to maintain the home language to preserve the child’s cultural identity.

 In bilingual households, it is common for one language to be dominant over the other, but both languages can develop equally in a bilingual child, regardless of which language is dominant.
-Bilingual adults need to provide equal exposure to both languages to ensure balanced language development.
+For better results it is better for parents to allow equal exposure to both languages to ensure balanced language development.

 Cultural Identity